5 Archaeological Discoveries That Confirmed the Bible in 2025

 When Archaeology Meets Faith

-The five archaeological discoveries of 2025 we explored reveal a consistent pattern: the more we excavate, the more the Bible is confirmed.
+The five archaeological discoveries of 2025 we have explored reveal a consistent pattern: the more we excavate, the more the Bible is confirmed.

-What We Learned
+What We Have Learned

-Archaeology as Servant of Truth
+Archaeology as a Servant of Truth

 The Invitation of Archaeology